royward/pseudo-double/README.md

 ## Other notes

 The constants used for generating transcendental functions were generated using lolremez (https://github.com/samhocevar/lolremez) which is an implementation of the Remez algorithm (https://en.wikipedia.org/wiki/Remez_algorithm). the lolremez commands and results are included as comments in the code.
 Adjustments were then made:
-* integers are used rather than floating point
+* scaled integers are used rather than floating point
-* in some cases the calculation has various shifts applied to best use as much of the range of 64 bit integers as possible without overflowing
+* in some cases the calculation has various scale changes applied to best use as much of the range of 64 bit integers as possible without overflowing
-* small adjustments are made in the last step to try and ensure the overall function is as smooth as possible, possibly at the expense of some accuracy.
+* small adjustments are made in the last step to try and ensure the overall function is as smooth as possible at the boundaries, possibly at the expense of some accuracy.